Long-Term Debt Ratio

-A long-term debt ratio calculator is an online tool for calculating long-term debt to total asset ratio.
-We calculate long term debt ratio to get a knowledge of portion of asset financed by the way of debt.
+A long-term debt ratio calculator is an online tool for calculating the long-term debt to total asset ratio.
+We calculate the long-term debt ratio to get a knowledge of the portion of asset financed by way of debt.
 It is one of the several leverage ratios.
 Businesses usually calculate the long-term debt ratio each year.
 In normal circumstances, an entity always strives to have this ratio as low as possible.
 That means it wishes to have negative growth in this ratio each year.
 Generally, we analyze this ratio from the angles of financial leverage and bankruptcy risk.

 Formula for calculating Long Term Debt Ratio